lkstanwyck/SpaceApps2021/README.md

 # SpaceApps2021
 Welcome to our starmazing board game by the Penguins of Callisto!
 This project is a board game made to address the NASA SpaceApps2021 challenge titled "Space Quest: The Game".
-Please see our Wiki Page for all details about our game, including drafts of the components
+Please see our Wiki Page for all details about our game, including drafts of the components.

 ## Who are we?